Emmanuel RudatsikiraTitle: Professor of Public Health

 Dr.PH Epidemiology - Loma Linda University, Loma Linda, CA

 MPH- International Health, Loma Linda University, Loma Linda, CA

 MD - Kinshasa University, Kinshasa, DRC

 Emmanuel Rudatsikira is dean of the School of Health Professions.
 He has a successful and wide-ranging background in leadership in health professions education , as well as a significant history of research, much achieved through receipt of grants from federal, state and private funding agencies.
 His professional focus is on service and he has engaged in international projects to improve the quality of life in many ways.

-Rudatsikira earned a doctorate in public health epidemiology from Loma Linda University and his medical degree from Kinshasa University.
-He is a member of several professional societies including the American Public Health Association (APHA), the Delta Omega Honorary Society in Public Health, the Global Health Council, and the Adventist International Medical Society (AIMS).
+Rudatsikira earned a doctorate in public health epidemiology from Loma Linda University and a medical degree from Kinshasa University.
+He is a member of several professional societies including the American Public Health Association (APHA), the Delta Omega Honorary Society in Public Health, the Global Health Council, Allied Health Research Institute and Sigma Xi Research Society.